Explore Better in Japan with Travel Talk

 The two most prominent buildings of the Garan are the Kondo Hall and the huge Konpon Daito Pagoda.
 The Hall is a large wooden temple hall where major ceremonies are held.

 Spacious market with vendors selling street food, fresh produce & shellfish, plus souvenirs.
-An amazing place to spend splendid times in peaceful area where full of locals.
+An amazing place to spend splendid times in a peaceful area full of locals.

 Highlights of Japan